jadebustos/digital-cv/speaker.md

 # José Ángel' events activities

 These are the events in which I have participated as a speaker, those which I remember and I have been able to track.
+Red Hat's internal sessions are not included.

 Legend: